Choose 1 from each semester from any of the subjects below

 General English has been designed to build on the student’s knowledge from their previous schooling.
 It is based on the Victorian English Curriculum.
 In General English, students will be exposed to a range of different texts including novels, plays, speeches, film, and media articles.
 General English focuses strongly on preparing students to be able to undertake any pathway they prefer, at the highest possible standard.

-Pathways: VCE English, VCE English Language, VCE Literature or VCAL Literacy.
+Pathways: VCE English or VCE VM Literacy.

 Students will: